-As governments in the CARICOM countries begin to consider deploying applications and storing potentially sensitive data in public cloud infrastructure, they need to be mindful of data sovereignty and privacy, and the potential legal implications of the loss of such sovereignty or privacy.
-This risk is considerably magnified if they are considering to host applications and data in public clouds outside of their jurisdiction, or with global cloud providers with no presence in the Caribbean or Latin America.
+As more CARICOM governments begin deploying applications and storing potentially sensitive data in public cloud infrastructure, the issue of data sovereignty, privacy, and the potential legal implications of the loss of such sovereignty or privacy can negatively impact their citizenries has become more of a priority.
+These risks are considerably magnified when applications and data are hosted in public clouds outside a government's jurisdiction, or with global cloud providers with no presence in the Caribbean or Latin America.

-Global players, such as Google, Microsoft or Amazon, typically store both their applications and data across many different data centres in several jurisdictions.
-This makes the issue of determining jurisdictional sovereignty very complex.
-For example, if a Caribbean government hosts data in a public cloud environment with data being located on servers in several external jurisdictions, which jurisdiction has sovereignty over the data?
+Global players, such as Google, Microsoft, or Amazon, typically store both their applications and data across many different data centres across multiple jurisdictions making the issue of jurisdictional sovereignty very complex.
+Consider a scenario where a Caribbean government hosts data in a public cloud environment with data being located on servers in several external jurisdictions.
+Which jurisdiction should be allowed to claim sovereignty over the data?
 Is it the jurisdiction where the government is located, or the jurisdiction where the servers are located?

 According to Kristina Irion, Senior Researcher at the Institute for Information Law (IViR) at the University of Amsterdam, an additional legal factor should be considered whereby “certain countries’ legislation has extra-territorial reach and it suffices that the cloud service provider is under an obligation to turn over data in its custody.”